antonchaban/news-aggregator/docs/spec.md

           Specify the keywords to filter the news by.
     -sources string
           Select the desired news sources to get the news from.
 Supported sources: abcnews, bbc, washingtontimes, nbc, usatoday
+    -sort-order string
+	      Specify the sort order for the news by date (ASC or DESC).
   ```

 2. `-date-end <string>` - Specify the end date to filter the news by (format: YYYY-MM-DD).